nikdhruv05/Flight_Search_Service/README.md

   }
 }

--Once you've added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create and then execute npx sequelize db:migrate
+- Once you've added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create and then execute npx sequelize db:migrate

 Tables